RMoore35/jekyll-simple.css/about.md

 layout: default
 ---

-You can read about my professional life and experience on my
-<a href="https://www.mooreanalysis.com/" target="_blank">professional portfolio.</a>

-But who am I?

 I like to be active.
 I love any excuse to stop what I'm doing and go outside.

 I enjoy any form of exercise (mainly cycling, lifting, and running), reading, and classic films.